mahiki/awk-sed/awk - sum to degroup.md

-## awk - aggregate to reduce groups, hence rows
+## awk - aggregate to reduce groups
 *i have a standard DW outputfile with many rows, trying to shrink it by aggregating one column value, so team can load fewer rows into excel*

 ----